cdapio/cdap/cdap-docs/examples-manual/source/examples/spark-k-means.rst

 **Note:** A version of ``curl`` that works with Windows is included in the CDAP Standalone SDK in ``libexec\bin\curl.exe``

-You can also use the Command-line Interface:
+You can also use the Command Line Interface:

 .. list-table::
   :widths: 20 80